usnistgov/scapval/scap-schematron-rules/install/scap-rules-readme.txt

 data (folder) : Support files for the rules.

 Usage:
 Schematron rules should be processed in accordance with the instructions found at http://www.schematron.com/.
-The Schematron rules are written using XPath 2.0, and therefore they should be processed as XSLT 2.0, with an XSLT 2.0 compatible processor.  source-data-stream-1.2.1.sch leverages custom Java functions for select rules.
+The Schematron rules are written using XPath 2.0, and therefore they should be processed as XSLT 2.0, with an XSLT 2.0 compatible processor.
+Some .sch files leverage custom Java functions for select rules.
 If the Java functions are not enabled when running the Schematron checks, a warning will be issued stating that the functions are not accessible, but no further consequences are expected.

-These are the steps to run source-data-stream-1.2.1.sch using Saxon-HE 9.4 (free) for Java.
+These are the steps to run the included .sch schematron files using Saxon-HE (free) for Java.
-Prerequisite: Java 6 is installed and available on the system path
+Prerequisite: Java 6 or higher is installed and available on the system path

-1) Download Saxon-HE 9.4 for Java from http://saxon.sourceforge.net/#F9.4HE and unzip it.
+1) Download Saxon-HE 9.8 for Java from http://saxon.sourceforge.net/ and unzip it.

-2) Download ISO Schematron XSLT 2.0 files from http://www.schematron.com/implementation.html and unzip them.
+2) Download ISO Schematron XSLT 2.0 files from https://github.com/Schematron/schematron/releases/download/2017-02-09/iso-schematron-xslt2.zip and unzip them.

-3) Download the CCE file from http://static.nvd.nist.gov/feeds/xml/cce/nvdcce-0.1-feed.xml and put it in the directory called "data" that is a sibling to this scap-rules-readme.txt.
-4) Compile the SCAP Schematron Rules by running the following command: java -cp %SAXON_HOME%\saxon9he.jar net.sf.saxon.Transform -s:source-data-stream-1.2.1.sch -xsl:%SCHEMATRON_HOME%\iso_svrl_for_xslt2.xsl -o:source-data-stream-1.2.1.sch.xsl
+3) Compile the SCAP Schematron Rules by running the following command (choose proper .sch file as necessary): java -cp %SAXON_HOME%\saxon9he.jar net.sf.saxon.Transform -s:source-data-stream-1.3.sch -xsl:%SCHEMATRON_HOME%\iso_svrl_for_xslt2.xsl -o:compiled.sch.xsl

-5) Run the resulting XSLT against the target SCAP content using the following command: java -cp %SCAP_SCHEMATRON_HOME%\lib\scap-schematron-rules-0.4.jar;%SCAP_SCHEMATRON_HOME%\lib\cpe-2.3.1.jar;%SAXON_HOME%\saxon9he.jar net.sf.saxon.Transform -init:gov.nist.scap.schematron.Initializer -s:scap-source-content.xml -xsl:source-data-stream-1.2.1.sch.xsl -o:scap-source-content-results.xml
+4) Run the resulting XSLT against the target SCAP content using the following command: java -cp %SCAP_SCHEMATRON_HOME%\lib\scap-schematron-rules-1.3.2.jar;%mitre-cpe-1.0.7.jar;%SAXON_HOME%\saxon9he.jar net.sf.saxon.Transform -init:gov.nist.scap.schematron.Initializer -s:scap-source-content.xml -xsl:compiled.sch.xsl -o:results.xml

-Each failed assertion will have a bar (|) delimited error message.
-The first part of the error message is the text of the error.
-The second part of the error message is the requirement number (the requirement and derived requirement is separated by a dash (-)).
-The (optional) third part is the identifier for the element that caused the failure.
+Each failed assertion will contain a requirement number (the requirement and derived requirement is separated by a dash (-)) which maps to the associated requirement file in /requirements, as well as the failed test condition and location of the failed item.

-The requirement number maps to the requirements found in scap-val-requirements-1.2.html.